Peppe30brick/ISFShax_Install_Script/README.md

 - The Second Option Is to Prepare Files to Update ISFShax
 - The fourth option helps to install the Fastboot for ISFShax on the WiiU
 - The Fifth option is to perform an ISFShax installation from the Raspberry Pi

+<h2 align="center"> Credit </h2>

+- The icon file was taken from the official ISFShax website was not done by me https://isfsh.ax/ ALL the files that I have scripted installs and prepares for an installation / update or any other function are developed not by me supported them for their great work